36th (Ulster) Division: Actions of the 36th Division

-The 36th Ulster Division's sector of the Somme lay astride the marshy valley of the river Ancre and the higher ground south of the river.
+The Ulster Division's sector of the Somme lay astride the marshy valley of the River Ancre and the higher ground south of the river.
 Their task was to cross the ridge and take the German second line near Grandcourt.
 In their path lay not only the German front line, but just beyond it, the intermediate line within which was the Schwaben Redoubt.

-The First Day of the Somme was the anniversary (Julian Calendar) of the Battle of the Boyne, a fact remarked on by the leaders of the Division.
+The first day of the Somme was the anniversary (in the Julian calendar) of the Battle of the Boyne, a fact remarked on by the leaders of the division.
 Stories have often been told that some men wore orange sashes into battle.
 According to David Hume: "There was many who went over the top at the Somme who were Ulstermen, at least one, Sergeant Samuel Kelly of 9th Inniskillings wearing his Ulster Sash, while others wore orange ribbons".
-Martin Middlebrook recounts a story that when some of his men wavered, one Company commander from the West Belfasts, Maj.
-George Gaffikin, took off his Orange Sash, held it high for his men to see and roared the traditional war-cry of the battle of the Boyne; " Come on, boys!
+Martin Middlebrook recounts a story that when some of his men wavered, one company commander from the West Belfasts, Major George Gaffikin, took off his orange sash, held it high for his men to see, and roared the traditional war-cry of the Battle of the Boyne: "Come on, boys!
 No surrender!"
-However, historians Robin Prior and Trevor Wilson, quoting Northern Irish historian Keith Jeffery, state categorically that such stories are myths.
+However, historians Robin Prior and Trevor Wilson, quoting Northern Irish historian Keith Jeffery, state that such stories are myths.

 On 1 July, following the preliminary bombardment, the Ulstermen quickly took the German front line, but intelligence was so poor that, with the rest of the division attacking under creep bombardment (artillery fired in front or over men; they advance as it moves) the Ulstermen would have come under attack from their own bombardment in the German first line.

 But they still advanced, moving to the crest so rapidly that the Germans had no time to come up from their dugouts (generally 30–40 feet below ground).
 In the Schwaben Redoubt, which was also taken, so successful was the advance that by 10:00 some had reached the German second line.
 But again they came under their own barrage, not due to finish until 10:10.
 However, this successful penetration had to be given up before nightfall, as it was unmatched by those at its flanks.
 The Ulstermen were exposed in a narrow salient, open to attack on three sides.
 They were running out of ammunition and supplies, and a full German counter-attack at 22:00 forced them to withdraw, giving up virtually all they gained.

 The division had suffered over 5,000 casualties and 2,069 deaths.
-The Thiepval Memorial commemorates the 1916 Anglo-French offensive on the Somme and the men who died there, including those from the 36th (Ulster) Division.
-It is the biggest British war memorial to the missing of the Western Front, both in physical size and the numbers it commemorates (more than 73,000).
-It was built in the late 1920s to early 1930s.
+The Thiepval Memorial commemorates the 1916 Anglo-French offensive on the Somme and the men who died there, including those from the Ulster Division.
+It is the biggest British war memorial to the missing of the Western Front, both in physical size and in terms of the numbers it commemorates (more than 73,000).
+It was built in the late 1920s and early 1930s.